 Xi Jinping, China’s president and grand architect of OBOR, has made the reopening of the ancient Silk Road his top priority.
 International trade and globalisation have, somewhat awkwardly, been incorporated into Chinese communist doctrine.
 Speaking at the World Economic Forum in Davos earlier this year, it was Xi who stood up and defended the values connected to globalisation.
 While a nationalist, anti-globlasation rhetoric is aired in many Western nations, China is willing and increasingly able to provide leadership in the globalised world that has been established during the past thirty years.

 However, Chinese global leadership is not new at all.
 From a historical perspective, China has been the dominant player in world affairs for at least three quarters of the last 2000 years.
 Only since Europe’s overseas conquests (starting from about 1500 AD) has China’s influence decreased sharply.
 The dominance of Western civilisation is a rather recent phenomenon (as vividly described by Niall Ferguson in Civilisation) and has already started to deteriorate.
-For China, our Western way of life (individual rights, democratic institutions, etc.) is more like something to deal with and learn from, than an undisputed global standard whose characteristics should be adopted.
+For China, our Western way of life (individual rights, democratic institutions, etc.) is more like something to deal with and learn from, rather than an undisputed global standard whose characteristics should be adopted.

 If we really want to understand China’s rise ‒ or rather, its rehabilitation ‒ we must study and appreciate its history and culture.
 An easy starting point would be its name: 中国 (zhōng guó) literally translates as ‘middle kingdom’.
 The Chinese have always viewed themselves to be the center of the world—hence, The Middle Kingdom.
 Although China has experienced numerous blows to its pride and ambitions during the last five centuries, its perception of being the world order has remained intact over the years and is very much alive today.